 - Chemical Analyses

-Chemical analyses are used to check foodstuffs with regard to their ingredients and nutritional values (fat, protein, carbohydrates, vitamins, additives, etc.) and the accuracy of the information on the packaging.
+Chemical analyses are used to check the ingredients and nutritional values (fat, protein, carbohydrates, vitamins, additives, etc.) of foodstuffs, as well as the accuracy of the information on the packaging.
 Within the framework of food quality control, our contract laboratories perform chemical food analysis.
-The analyses also include marketability tests, testing of value-determining components, and product-specific tests, such as for meat products or oils.
+The analyses also include marketability tests, testing of value-determining components, and product-specific tests, such as for eat products or oils.

 - Sensory Testing

 Sensory testing of food products is performed with the aid of the human senses.
 Trained personnel examine the food product for appearance, texture, odor and taste.
 The characteristics of the products are analyzed according to scientific schemes.
 In this way, a well-founded quality control of the taste, smell, texture and appearance of a product is carried out.

 Please find further information here: Sensory Testing

 - Verification of Origin

 Origin testing is performed to detect possible adulterations in food products or to confirm the authenticity of a food product.
 This form of food analysis is carried out by means of isotope analysis, as the so-called isotope ratios are almost unique in certain locations.
 The chemical properties of a product help to identify its origin and confirm the information on the label.

 Please find further information here: Verification of Origin

 - Contamination of Food